Mind-Body Practices Reduce Inflammation

-In a new paper published in Frontiers in Immunology, British researchers analyzed the findings from 18 previously published studies on the biological effects of meditation, yoga, breathing exercises, qi gong, and tai chi.
+In a paper published in Frontiers in Immunology a few years ago, British researchers analyzed the findings from 18 previously published studies on the biological effects of meditation, yoga, breathing exercises, qi gong, and tai chi.
 Together, the authors say, the studies show that these mind-body practices appear to suppress the expression of genes and genetic pathways that promote inflammation.
 They can actually reverse stress-related changes in genes linked to poor health and depression.

 Lead author Ivana Buric, a PhD student in Coventry University’s Brain, Belief and Behaviour Lab in England, says her team was surprised to see that different types of mind-body techniques had such similar effects at the genetic level.
 ‘Sitting meditation is quite different than yoga or tai chi,’ she said, ‘yet all of these activities—when practiced regularly—seem to decrease the activity of genes involved in inflammation.’
 Buric says the existing studies suggest that mind-body interventions ‘cause the brain to steer our DNA processes along a path which improves our well being.’